WordPress Hacking Statistics (How Many Websites Get Hacked?)

-This type of hack involves infecting sites in order to improve the search engine optimization of and direct traffic to third-party websites by setting up redirects, publishing spam posts, and inserting links.
+This type of hack involves infecting sites to improve the search engine optimization of and direct traffic to third-party websites by setting up redirects, publishing spam posts, and inserting links.

-Meanwhile, this damages your own domain’s SEO score and can negatively impact your organic ranking position in search engines like Google.
+Meanwhile, this damages your domain’s SEO score and can negatively impact your organic ranking in search engines like Google.

 - 32.2% of SEO spam infections relate to spam injectors, which pepper the compromised environment with hidden spam links for SEO purposes.